Plant Gathering for Traditional Purposes

 Yosemite National Park maintains a long-standing and ongoing relationship with seven Traditionally Associated Tribes, regularly engaging in consultation and collaboration, including: Bishop Paiute Tribe, Bridgeport Indian Colony, Mono Lake Kootzaduka’a Tribe of California and Nevada, North Fork Rancheria of Mono Indians of California, Picayune Rancheria of the Chukchansi Indians, Southern Sierra Miwuk Nation (also known as American Indian Council of Mariposa County), and Tuolumne Band of Me-Wuk Indians.

-Currently, removal or disturbance of plants or plant parts in the park is prohibited, except where authorized in the Superintendent’s Compendium.
-The uncertain access to park lands for traditional practices has impacted the transfer of cultural practices between generations.
-Yosemite National Park is actively working with the seven Traditionally Associated Tribes to continue to strengthen relationships and develop collaborative strategies that demonstrate shared interests in managing, conserving, and preserving park resources.
+Prior to the creation of this environmental assessment, removal or disturbance of plants or plant parts in the park was prohibited, except where authorized in the Superintendent’s Compendium.
+The uncertain access to park lands for traditional practices impacted the transfer of cultural practices between generations.
+Yosemite National Park actively worked with the seven Traditionally Associated Tribes to continue to strengthen relationships and develop collaborative strategies that demonstrate shared interests in managing, conserving, and preserving park resources.

 In 2016, The National Park Service (NPS) issued regulations (36 CFR 2.6) allowing park units to negotiate and enter into agreements with federally recognized Tribes for the gathering of plants or plant parts.
-The NPS must evaluate potential effects from gathering plants by traditional Tribal methods before entering into agreements.
+The NPShad to evaluate potential effects from gathering plants by traditional Tribal methods before entering into agreements.

 Purpose and Need for this Plan

 A plant gathering request on behalf of the seven Tribes traditionally associated with Yosemite National Park was initiated by the Bridgeport Indian Colony in August of 2022.
-This project will lay the path for a plant gathering agreement which will help ensure tribes can collect native plant material legally, sustainably and in a traditional manner that protects and enhances Tribal cultures and park resources.
+This project lays the groundwork for a plant gathering agreement which will help ensure tribes can collect native plant material legally, sustainably, and in a traditional manner that protects and enhances Tribal cultures and park resources.

 Left: Acorn crop; Middle: Dogbane; Right: Willow